ryanbarringtoncox/ryanbarringtoncox.github.io/book-notes/the-art-of-unix-programming/index.md

   - Is it easy to get to things quickly, be it a file or function?
   - Does your code proliferate special cases or avoid them?

-If you need to edit binary data (like in audacity), write a tool that does lossless mapping to editable textual format, or some other format (like waveform), that makes sense to human mind/eye.
-If you can’t do a textualizer, try doing a browser.
+**Simplicity + transparency == Code that will be understandable by others and live longer, keep getting developed**.
+Any unix program that is more than a decade old is an example of this b/c unix coders would rather re-write a program that fix bugs again and again.
 \\
 \\
-Again and Again, **simplicity + transparency == Code that will be understandable by others and live longer, keep getting developed**.
-Any unix program that is more than a decade old is an example of this b/c unix coders would rather re-write a program that fix bugs again and again.

-#### Multiprogramming

 Multiprogramming (also known as multiprocessing) is splitting up a large program into cooperating processes.
 The philosophy of keeping programs modular, doing one thing well, also applies to subroutines.
 \\
 \\